-Currently, he is a coordinator of the Cultural and Religious Studies graduate programme and Cultural Studies PhD programme, an associate editor of Teorija in praksa journal, and member of Ekran editorial board.
-He is also a researcher at Centre for Cultural and Religious Studies.
-At the Faculty of Social Sciences, he held several organizational positions: inter alia, he was Coordinator of the Faculty Commission for Undergraduate Studies, and has chaired the Department of Cultural Studies twice.
-In the period between 2010-2013, he was the PI of Slovenian team within the Popular Music Heritage, Cultural Memory, and Cultural Identity HERA project.
+Currently, he is also a coordinator of the Cultural and Religious Studies graduate programme and Cultural Studies PhD programme.
+He is an associate editor of Teorija in praksa journal and member of Ekran (the most important Slovenian film journal) magazine council.
+In the period between 2018 and 2022 he has been the chairman of this Council.
+He is also a researcher at the Centre for Cultural and Religious Studies.
+At the Faculty of Social Sciences he held several organizational positions: inter alia, he was Coordinator of the Faculty Commission for Undergraduate Studies, and chaired the Department of Cultural Studies twice.
+In 2010-2013, he was PI of the Slovenian team within the Popular Music Heritage, Cultural Memory, and Cultural Identity HERA project.

-As mentor and co-mentor he has supervised more than 160 BA theses, 25 MA theses and 2 PhD theses, some of which have been honoured by faculty or university awards.
+As mentor and co-mentor he has supervised more than 180 BA theses, 50 MA theses as well as 4 PhD theses, some of which have been honoured by faculty or university awards.

-In 2016 he received faculty award for outstanding pedagogical achievements.
-In 2017 he was member of jury at Festival of Slovenian Films in Portorož.
+In 2016, he received faculty award for outstanding pedagogical achievements.
+In 2017, he was member of the jury at the Slovenian Film Festival in Portorož.

 .
 HipHop in Slowenien : gibt es Muster lokaler Aneignung eines globalen Genres?
-In: Bock, Karin et al. (eds.), HipHop meets Academia : globale Spuren eines lokalen Kulturphänomens, (Studien zur Popularmusik).
+V: Bock, Karin et at. (ur.), HipHop meets Academia : globale Spuren eines lokalen Kulturphänomens, (Studien zur Popularmusik).
 Bielefeld: Transcript, cop.
-2007, str.
-89-103.
+2007, pp. 89-103.

 .
 Sport, nationalism and the shifting meanings of soccer in Slovenia.
 European journal of cultural studies, May 2004, vol. 7, no. 2, pp. 237-253.